nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-03-envisioning-vs-provisioning/index.md

 ---
 title: Envisioning vs Provisioning
-description: "Explore the roles of Envisioners and Provisioners in software development.
-Discover how their unique skills drive innovation and deliver effective solutions."
+description: Explore the roles of Envisioners and Provisioners in software development.
+Discover how their unique skills drive innovation and deliver effective solutions.
 date: 2007-05-03
 creator: Martin Hinshelwood
 id: "405"